Commencement & Ivy Day Traditions

 Ivy Day and Illumination Night

 Ivy Day and Illumination Night are traditional parts of Commencement Weekend.
-On the day before commencement, alumnae escort the seniors in a parade around campus.
+On the day before Commencement, alumnae escort the seniors in a parade around campus.
 Then the seniors plant ivy to symbolize the connection between the college and its graduates.
-On Illumination Night, the campus is lit only by colored paper lanterns.
+On Illumination Night, the campus is lit with colored paper lanterns.
 The college basks in a soft glow, perfect for reminiscing on four years of Smith education and escapades.

 Ivy Day Awards Convocation and the Planting of the Ivy

 A convocation has been part of Commencement since 1879.
 Over the years, this event has at different times included recognition of retiring faculty members, announcements of student prizes, gifts to the college made by reunion classes and descriptions of the goals of the college.
 It eventually became the “Ivy Day Awards Convocation,” devoted to recognizing those receiving academic awards, honors and prizes from the college, the Alumnae Association and The Smith Fund.

 Ivy Day has been a Smith tradition for more than a century.
 Its original format included the daily chapel followed by a special address by the president to conclude the academic year.
 The class of 1884 was the first to plant ivy as part of the ceremonies leading to its graduation, thus providing the day with its name.